fibers/one-piece/README.md

 # One Piece System
-A enterprise IM system based on Meteor in enterprise
+A enterprise IM system based on Meteor.